ADVERTISEMENT

 Multiple B-52H Stratofortress bombers flew off the northern coast of South America Nov.
 20, U.S. officials told Air & Space Forces Magazine, the latest show of force by U.S. bombers in the region as the Trump administration builds up its military power in the Caribbean.

-At the same time that the B-52s were operating in the region, the U.S. also dispatched Navy F/A-18 Super Hornets embarked on the USS Gerard R. Ford, the world’s largest aircraft carrier, and a U.S. Air Force RC-135 Rivet Joint signals intelligence aircraft.
+At the same time that the B-52s were operating in the region, the U.S. also dispatched Navy F/A-18 Super Hornets embarked on the USS Gerald R. Ford, the world’s largest aircraft carrier, and a U.S. Air Force RC-135 Rivet Joint signals intelligence aircraft.

 All the aircraft, including the fighters, switched on their transponders for parts of the mission, making them visible on flight tracking data.
 Doing so shows the U.S. was not attempting to hide the mission.
 RC-135s, which can gather data on land targets such as enemy radars, have flown mulitple missions during this campaign, dubbed Operation Southern Spear.
 The F/A-18s entered the Caribbean Sea with the Ford on Nov.
 16.

-U.S. long-range bombers have been conducting flights near Venezuela on a virtually weekly basis as the U.S. seeks to pressure Venezuelan President Nicolas Maduro to cede power.
+U.S. long-range bombers have been conducting flights near Venezuela on a virtually weekly basis as the U.S. seeks to pressure Venezuelan President Nicolás Maduro to cede power.
 It has also conducted at least 21 airstrikes on vessels in the Caribbean Sea and eastern Pacific Ocean, which the Trump administration says are transporting drugs, killing at least 83 people since Sept.
 2.

 The legal authority for those strikes has been questioned by some lawmakers and former officials, but the Trump administration holds that the president has the authority to attack because drug cartels are terrorist organizations that threaten the U.S. and the hemisphere.